prateek3255/blog/src/blog/future-of-rendering-in-react.md

 ## When can you start using these features?

-Not yet.
+Well, Not yet.

 You can try some demos that I have linked in the next section, but at the time of writing this article, [Server Components are still in alpha](https://reactjs.org/blog/2020/12/21/data-fetching-with-react-server-components.html), and Suspense for data fetching, which is needed for the Streaming SSR with new Suspense architecture, [still isn’t official yet and will be released with a minor update of React 18](https://github.com/facebook/react/issues/13206).

-And the React team also mentioned that all this stuff would be pretty complex so, and they expect the initial adoption would be through frameworks.
+And the React team also mentioned that all this stuff would be pretty complex so, they expect the initial adoption would be through frameworks.
 So you should keep an eye out for the [Next.js Layouts RFC](https://nextjs.org/blog/layouts-rfc), which they are saying will be the biggest update to Next.js since its inception, and it will be built on top of the new React 18 features we discussed in this article.

 ## Demos